Taiwan: International status and relations

 The PRC refuses to have diplomatic relations with any nation that has diplomatic relations with the ROC, and requires all nations with which it has diplomatic relations to make a statement on its claims to Taiwan.
 As a result, only and the Holy See maintain official diplomatic relations with the Republic of China.
 The ROC maintains unofficial relations with other countries via de facto embassies and consulates mostly called Taipei Economic and Cultural Representative Offices (TECRO), with branch offices called "Taipei Economic and Cultural Offices" (TECO).
 Both TECRO and TECO are "unofficial commercial entities" of the ROC in charge of maintaining diplomatic relations, providing consular services, and serving the national interests of the ROC.

-From 1954 to 1979, the United States was a partner with Taiwan in a mutual defense treaty.
-The United States remains one of the main supporters of Taiwan and, through the Taiwan Relations Act passed in 1979, has continued selling arms and providing military training to the Republic of China Armed Forces.
-The PRC considers US involvement disruptive to the stability of the region.
-The official position of the United States is that the PRC is expected to "use no force or threat[en] to use force against Taiwan" and the ROC is to "exercise prudence in managing all aspects of cross-strait relations."
-Both are to refrain from performing actions or espousing statements "that would unilaterally alter Taiwan's status".
-While not officially classified as a major non-NATO ally, it has been de facto treated this way by the United States since at least 2003.
+From 1954 to 1979, the United States had a mutual defense treaty with the ROC.
+Even after establishing official relations with the PRC, the US remains one of the main supporters of Taiwan and, through the Taiwan Relations Act, has continued selling arms and providing military training to the Republic of China Armed Forces.
+The PRC considers US involvement as an interference to its internal affairs and claims it to be disruptive to the stability of the region.
+The official position of the United States is that it "does not support any unilateral change to the status quo in the Taiwan Strait".
+While not officially classified as a major non-NATO ally, it has been de facto treated as such by the United States since at least 2003.

 Taiwan, since 2016 under the Tsai administration's New Southbound Policy, has pursued closer economic relations with South and Southeast Asian countries, increasing cooperation on investments and people-to-people exchanges despite the region's general lack of official diplomatic ties with Taipei.
 The policy has led to Taiwan receiving an increased number of migrants and students from the region.
-However, a few scandals of Southeast Asians, particularly Indonesians, experiencing exploitation in scholarship programs and in some labor industries have emerged as setbacks for the policy as well as for Indonesia-Taiwan relations.
+However, a few scandals involving Southeast Asians, particularly Indonesians, experiencing exploitation in scholarship programs and certain industries have emerged as setbacks for the policy as well as for Indonesia-Taiwan relations.